adeverne/kiwiglider/README.md

 ![image](kiwiglider_logo.png)

 # kiwiglider
-NIWA's python library to process SLOCUM glider data, incorporating pre-existing packages PyGliders and GliderTools.
+A Python package to process Teledyne Webb Research SLOCUM glider data, incorporating pre-existing packages PyGliders and GliderTools.

 ---

+## General Description
+Gliders are autonomous sampling platforms that have become popular in the oceanographic research community over the past two decades.
+Teledyne Webb Research's Slocum gliders are among the most popular.
+Here the goal is to provide code to facilitate two main uses cases:
+1. Near real time processing of data being sent via satellite during a glider deployment, including IOOS-recommended quality control checks, for submission to data assembly centers
+2. Delayed time processing of scientific data to publication quality status, including routines to perform well-established corrections for known instrument.

-# Installation
+## Installation

 You will need a C-compiler to use kiwiglider, since it relies on a package called dbdreader.
 See dbdreader installation suggestions for [Linux](https://github.com/smerckel/dbdreader?tab=readme-ov-file#installation-linux) and [Windows](https://github.com/smerckel/dbdreader?tab=readme-ov-file#installation-on-windows) for information about C-compilers (note that you do not need to install dbdreader itself at this stage)